Mitch Haniger Player Props: Giants vs. Cardinals

 Mitch Haniger At The Plate

-- Haniger has eight doubles, four home runs and nine walks while batting .225.
+- Haniger has nine doubles, four home runs and nine walks while hitting .231.

-- In 12 games this season (31.6%), Haniger has picked up an RBI, and in five of those games (13.2%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.

-- In 36.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (15.8%).
+- In 14 of 39 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.